icsboyx/watchgod_reload_modules/README.md

 # Usage

-Once the main.py is running you can modify modules file inside modules directory and watchdog will restart all loaded modules
+Once the main.py is running you can modify modules file inside modules directory and watchgod will restart all loaded modules

 ![](example.gif)